The Prada Song: Alia Bhatt's First Music Video Has A 'Koi Sehri Babu' Hangover!

 Check out the music video here.

 While fans couldn't stop raving over Alia's new avatar, there were a few who pointed out the track's uncanny resemblance to the Punjabi classic, 'Koi Seheri Babu'.
-A user on Twitter wrote, "Why does the tune resemble 'koi shehri babu' ?"
-"Alia singing punjabi version of "koi sehri babu" in over size coats," read a tweet by another netizen.
+A user on Twitter wrote, "Why does the tune resemble 'koi shehri babu'?"
+"Alia singing punjabi version of "koi sehri babu" in over size coats," read a tweet by another netizen. (sic)

 Prada is Alia's first collaboration with 'The Doorbeen'.
 It looks like this groovy number will surely top the musical charts this season.
 The music video has been choreographed by Bosco-Martis and presented by Jackky Bhagnani's record label JJust Music.